-If you want content that converts, you need to create relevant, compelling blogs, videos, and eBooks.
+If you want writing that sells, you need to create relevant, compelling blogs, videos, and eBooks.
+Marketing writing is an essential skill for any small business.

 Simply put, buyer personality is a fictional imagining of your ideal customer, based on actual customer information – things like online behavior, demographic data, education, buying habits, etc..

 You can’t sell to someone if you don’t know who they are or what they need.
-That’s why knowing your brand’s buyer personality is, possibly, the most important step in creating content that converts.
-When you understand your customer it’s easier to create content that converts and will appeal directly to their needs, such as:
+That’s why knowing your brand’s buyer persona is, possibly, the most important step in creating marketing writing.
+When you understand your customer it’s easier to create copy for your marketing and appeal directly to their needs, such as:

 - What is your ideal customer’s biggest problem or concern?